HPDCollaborative/research-api-documents/index.md

 All incoming property values are set to Pascal Case and must be sent/received using exact Pascal Cased names shown here.

 ::: tip
-Use the `Versions` dropdown menu top right of the page to view other versions of the HPD Open Standard.
+Use the `Versions` dropdown menu top right of the page to view other versions of the documentation.
 :::

 ## What to Expect